HenryG-code/RobotArm/README.md

 # RobotArm
-Repository for robot arm picking and placing
+Repository for robot arm picking and placing system This project the goal was to use a robotic arm and integrate it with a object detection system to sort object based on visual characteristics.